 It’s important to see the difference between good and bad change and to know when to give it a go and when to stop.
 But don’t be that guy who misses out on opportunities or ends up with a disaster because they were too stubborn to adjust their “perfectly fine” plan in your best schedule maker.

 Project management is constantly evolving, and there are so many existing and upcoming techniques and technology to make the process more enjoyable.
 Don’t get caught up with the old ways, especially if they involve manual labor.

 Even today, with such a variety of modern solutions, many projects are still managed in Excel or worse – via email!
 Surely, that’s not a way to go.

 Look for software to relieve you from tedious manual tasks.
 Solutions like Bordio’s online calendar planner can automate notifications, track overall workload, and more.
-There is really no need to waste time and invaluable resources on time-consuming low-value tasks when there are robust tools that can do that.
+There is really no need to waste time and invaluable resources on time-consuming low-value tasks when there are robust virtual planners that can do that.

 #5 Remember to communicate, even when it seems unnecessary